HEALING | POST OPERATIVE CARE

 - DRAINS: Drains may be inserted (however not at every surgery) to reduce blood/fluid accumulation at the surgical site.
 They should be emptied about once daily, and more often if necessary.
 Expect some oozing at the tubing insertion site.
 Gauze can be used to reinforce the site.
 The drain bulbs can be placed in the pockets of your jacket or safety pinned to your clothing.
 Drains are typically removed between 2 and 10 days post-op, depending on the surgery.
 A drain record should be kept to record the amount of daily output.
 (Bring the record to your post-op visits.)

-- As with any surgery, post-operative recovery will take longer if complications occur.
+- As with any surgery, Plastic Surgery Recovery will take longer if complications occur.
 The length of recovery will depend on the severity of the complication and treatment needed.

 We wish you all the best for your surgery.